 2016 has been an eventful year for big data and the cloud.
-In the last twelve months we’ve seen the shift from on-premise to cloud as the preferred deployment option for Big Data, meteoric rise of Apache Spark across the enterprise, celebrated the ten-year anniversary of Hadoop and witnessed a new generation of open-source analytics projects.
+In the last twelve months, we’ve seen the shift from on-premise to cloud as the preferred deployment option for Big Data, the meteoric rise of Apache Spark across the enterprise, celebrated the ten-year anniversary of Hadoop, and witnessed a new generation of open-source analytics projects.
 Qubole also had an amazing year, achieving a number of milestones that are worth recapping.

 A major contributor to our growth was the industry shift away from on-premise and toward cloud as the preferred deployment model.
 Our Cloudera Migration Program, in partnership with WANdisco, has helped many companies gain the benefits of the cloud by easily shifting their workloads from on-premise Cloudera clusters to Qubole in the cloud.

 All of this wouldn’t happen without significant progress on the product and innovation front.
 In 2016 we made big data even more automated and intelligent, extended our cloud platform support, and made meaningful contributions to the open-source community.
 Some of the more notable items include:

 - Clusters on AWS can use heterogeneous machines types to improve cost and availability